-- Letter of recommendation from professor outside of SFE (submitted in a sealed/signed envelope or electronically) - Application for Admission to the School for Education (completed form picked up by the student from the Office of the Registrar) - Initial portfolio approved by advisor
+- Letter of recommendation from professor outside of SFE (submitted in a sealed/signed envelope or electronically) - Application for Admission to the School for Education (form to be picked up by the student from Advisor, Director of Field Experiences or the School for Education office and turned in to the School for Education office) - Initial portfolio approved by advisor

-EARLY CHILDHOOD EDUCATION AND LEADERSHIP EMPHASIS - 73 cr.
+EARLY CHILDHOOD EDUCATION AND LEADERSHIP EMPHASIS - 74 cr.

-The Bachelor of Science Education Studies degree with Early Childhood Education and Leadership emphasis is designed to prepare graduates for positions of responsibility and leadership in accredited programs, Head Start programs, child care centers, private preschools, and family child care.
+The Bachelor of Science Education Studies degree with Early A Childhood Education and Leadership emphasis is designed to prepare graduates for positions of responsibility and leadership in accredited programs, Head Start programs, child care centers, private preschools, and family child care.
 The degree program combines knowledge of child development and learning; family and community relationships; observation, documentation, and assessment; concepts and tools of inquiry in the content areas; curriculum development; effective teaching strategies; guidance; professionalism; and leadership, including basic knowledge of program planning and evaluation, and human and financial resources.
 This program does not result in Missouri teacher certification.
 Program does meet standards set forth for Directors of NAEYC Accredited Programs.

-EARLY CHILDHOOD EDUCATION AND LEADERSHIP EMPHASIS 73 HOURS, 2.75 CUMULATIVE GPA, 2.5 CORE GPA
+EARLY CHILDHOOD EDUCATION AND LEADERSHIP EMPHASIS 74 HOURS, 2.75 CUMULATIVE GPA, 2.5 CORE GPA